AssTractionHero/cytube/docs/new-account-chat-restrictions.md

 With the rising availability and popularity of VPNs and proxies, dedicated trolls may often come back again and again with a new proxy after being IP banned and continue spamming.
 In order to combat this, a new feature has been added to make it more difficult to rejoin quickly and continue spamming.
 Channel moderators now have the ability to configure 2 different settings:

-  * How long an account must be active before the user can send any chat message:
-    * **Delay before new accounts can chat** Setting it to `00:00` disables this restriction.
+    * **Delay before new accounts can chat** How long an account must be active before the user can send any chat message.
+Setting it to `00:00` disables this restriction.
-  * How long an account must be active before the user can send a chat message: containing a URL:
+    * **Delay before new accounts can post links in chat** How long an account must be active before the user can send a chat message containing a URL.
-    * **Delay before new accounts can post links in chat**.
 Setting it to `00:00` disables this restriction.

 This restriction applies to both chat messages sent to the channel as well as private messages.
 By default, accounts must be at least 10 minutes old to chat, and 1 hour old to send links in chat.
 The age of an account is determined as follows: